Sea & Vines

-Welcome to our Limestone Coast Wildlife, Wetlands & Wine Photographic Safari.
+Welcome to our Limestone Coast Sea, Vines & Caves Photographic Safari.
 Capture iconic animals, unique Australian flora and breathtaking scenery as you travel from the outskirts of Adelaide down to the beautiful southeast Limestone Coast via the truly magnificent Coorong.

 This all inclusive tour is perfect for capturing the essence of a unique part of Australia and indulging your senses.
 Photographer, Chris Matthews, is your tour guide, and will be teaching all he knows from a life behind the lens to ensure you get the most out of your experience.

 |DEPARTURE/RETURN LOCATION||Focused Expeditions – 144 South Tce Adelaide at 13.00|